History of Armenian Americans in Los Angeles: Demographics

 The Armenian population is subdivided according to their countries of birth, where groups had developed distinctly different cultures.
 In addition to those born in Armenia, these include those born in the United States, Iranian Armenians, Lebanese Armenians, and Turkish Armenians, as well as those from elsewhere in the former Soviet Union and the Middle East.

 Aram Yeretzian's 1923 University of Southern California study found that there were around 2,500 to 3,000 Armenians in the city of Los Angeles.
 12 Armenian men had married women from several backgrounds including American and Spanish, and three Armenian women had married American men.
 At the time the majority of Armenians were Turkish Armenians while some came from what was Russia at the time.
 The main push factor for Armenians was the Armenian genocide—however, most Armenians ended up dispersed in countries such as Iran, Syria, Lebanon and Egypt.

 With turbulent situations in Lebanon, Egypt and Iran during the 1970s, many Armenians came to the U.S. via family reunification channels.

 Immigration had been heavy in the 1970s.
 As of 1980 about 66% of Armenian immigrants overall, 70% of immigrants from the former Soviet Union, Iran, and Lebanon, and 60% of Armenians from Turkey, had arrived between 1975 and 1980.

 As of 1980 the median age of U.S.-born Armenians in Los Angeles was 25.
 The median age for Turkish Armenians was 64; they had resided in the U.S. the longest.
 The median ages for other Armenians born outside of the U.S. ranged from 26 to 36.

-By the 1980 U.S. Census, there were 52,400 Armenians in Los Angeles.
+By the 1980 United States census, there were 52,400 Armenians in Los Angeles.
 Citing a 1988 work by Lieberson and Waters, Bakalian wrote, "scholars find that these statistics from the 1980 census underestimate the actual number of Armenians in Los Angeles, and elsewhere in the U.S. for that matter".
 Of these Armenians, foreign-born made up more than twice the number of native-born: 14,700 were born in the United States and 37,700 were born outside of the United States.
 Of those born in the U.S., 10,200 were born in California and 4,500 were born elsewhere.
 Of those born outside of the U.S., 7,700 came from Iran, 7,500 from the former Soviet Union, 6,000 from Lebanon, 5,100 from Turkey, 6,200 from elsewhere in the Middle East, and 5,200 from other countries.

-As of the 1990 U.S. Census, there were 115,000 Armenians in the Los Angeles region, making up 37% of the total number of Armenians in the country.
+As of the 1990 U.S. census, there were 115,000 Armenians in the Los Angeles region, making up 37% of the total number of Armenians in the country.